So, you want to learn about Islam — by Peter Burrows firstname.lastname@example.org 11/5/20

 The most important biography of Muhammad, and the only one I’ve ever seen referenced, is “The Life of Muhammad,” a translation by Alfred Guillaume, an Oxford professor, of Ibn Ishaq’s biography written in the Eighth Century, some of which has not survived.
 Guillaume supplemented his translation with numerous additions from other early sources, and the result is an 800-page scholastic tour de force.

-I hesitate to call an 800-page book “trivial,” but compared to the thousands of pages of hadith, stories about Muhammad, this biography/sira is trivial.
+We’re up to 1,400 pages of biography, which I hesitate to call “trivial,” but compared to the thousands of pages of hadith, stories about Muhammad, the biographies/siras are trivial.

 Since the Koran says that Muhammad spoke for Allah, it is understandable that after his death, some Muslims fabricated self-serving stories about Muhammad.
 To sort the wheat from the chaff, a number of Islamic scholars set about determining which stories were true.